Last Updated on October 5, 2023 by Editorial Team

 4. Appreciation Acts

 “Appreciation Acts” is an activity surrounded by kind words said to others.
-This simple activity enforces positive culture and empathy.
+This simple activity enforces a positive culture and empathy.

 - In this activity, make a team of 3 to 4 members each.